5 Tips to Write an Ode Poem for Beginners

 1. Pindaric ode

-A pindaric ode is a type of ode that follows a specific structure.
+A pindaric ode is a form of ode that follows a specific structure.
 It was invented by the ancient Greek poet Pindar.

 Pindaric odes have a triadic structure, with three main sections: the strophe, the antistrophe, and the epode.